xcube-dev/xcube-viewer/docs/features.md

 				<li>
 					Click on the ticks of the
 					<a href="#value-range" rel="noopener noreferrer">value range</a> to
-					adjust the range through a small pop-up window.
+					adjust the range via a small pop-up window.
 				</li>
 				</ul>
 			</td>